malotian/pdf-download-print/README.md

 - print to different predefined printer settings (e.g. Tray 1, Tray 2, etc.) without having to change the 'Default' printer
 - poor man's location independent ePrinting solution when providing an URI endpoint with some simple logic to only provide new documents

-Configuration is meant to be done by knowledgable staff for the time being;-)
+Configuration is meant to be done by knowledgeable staff for the time being;-)

 #Build